 It was just over five years ago that HubSpot introduced their CRM, designed to work seamlessly with their landmark Marketing Hub.
 The release of the HubSpot CRM was great news for small businesses.

 Over the last few years, we've embraced an approach that is now being called Frictionless Selling.
-At its core, this approaches realizes that the job of technology is to accelerate and make things more effortless.
+At its core, this approach realizes that technology’s job is to accelerate and make things more effortless.
 Technology should make us smarter and enable us to get more done with less.
 Unfortunately, that's rarely the case.

 So we started doing things a different way, and the results have been powerful.
 One of the first decisions we made was to move our sales enablement focus towards HubSpot and the sales platform they were building.

 This post highlights some of the primary reasons for that decision.

 They want to reduce the friction tax they're paying

 I’ve been using CRM since the early 1990s, and I’ve been at the forefront of salesforce automation for 30 years.
 The promise has always centered on enabling sales teams to take smarter actions, with less effort, in less time, and with less disruption.
 Yet, if you were to track the adoption curve of CRMs with the sales productivity trend (time reps spend actually selling), they’d nearly have a negative one correlation.
 As CRM has become more prevalent, salespeople spend less time (not more) selling and more time (not less) managing their job’s administrative aspects.

 Salesforce has been the dominant player here, and they deserve some of the blame.
 Make no mistake; Salesforce is a great product.
 It’s a beast.
 It never breaks, and you can build just about anything on it.
 This is a compelling proposition for big enterprise companies with highly complex and unique needs and the IT teams to support them.